 With such great pot odds being offered to us, we can often times get away with having a calling range from the small blind in tournaments, especially when the big blind is a weak player who is unlikely to 3-bet.

 4. Keep Your Eye on the Player in the Big Blind

 Have you ever had a really good, aggressive player sitting on your left?
 It is an absolute nightmare, especially for blind vs blind play.
-Their constant flatting, floating and 3-betting makes it tough to play anything but the strongest of hands.
+Their constant flatting, floating and 3-betting makes it tough to play any marginal or speculative hands.

-By contrast, if you’ve had the pleasure of playing blind vs blind vs a nit, you know how great it feels to confidentially and consistently steal their blind every orbit.
+By contrast, if you’ve had the pleasure of playing blind vs blind vs a nitty player, you know how great it feels to consistently steal their blind every orbit.